 Reserve management plans should be reviewed to take into account new information and changing circumstances.
 There have been some changes over the past few years including:

 - changes to legislation;

 - changes to Council's structure;

 - changes in the way people participate in sport and recreation activities;

 - demographic changes;

-- · greater cultural awareness; and
+- greater cultural awareness; and

 - greater environmental awareness.

-A review of the General Policies Reserve Management Plan has therefore been initiated.
+A review of the General Policies Reserve Management Plan was undertaken.